peaceemilienne/Anagram101/README.md

-PS: If you don't specify a filter in the arguments the anagram words will be automatically filtered to know English words.
+PS: If you don't specify a filter in the arguments the anagram words will be automatically filtered to known English words.